rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.md

 between, it might happen that the plugin assigns the consumers to queues in an uneven way.

+## Load Distribution and Consumer Balancing

+This plugin can be affected by [queue master locator policy used](http://www.rabbitmq.com/ha.html) in the cluster as well as client connection load balancing strategy.

+"Minimum masters" is a queue master locator that is most in line with the goals of this plugin.

+For load balancers, the "least connections" strategy is more likely to produce an even distribution compared to round robin and other strategies.

 ## Installing ##

 ### RabbitMQ 3.6.0 or later